a2stuff/a2d/toolkits/IconTK.md

 .word       mousex          Click x location (screen coordinates) .word       mousey          Click y location (screen coordinates) .byte       result          (out) icon number
+.byte       window_id       Window (only matches icons in this window)
 ```

+The `result` is set to 0 if no icon is found.

 ### `IconTK::DragHighlighted` ($08)